CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-view-views.md

-# REST API: editing nested selections
+# REST API: POST view views

 Copernica supports nested selections.
 To edit a nested selection you can send a HTTP POST request to the following URL: